LochandQuay/clevernote/docs/README.md

 ### Phase 1: Backend setup and Front End User Authentication (2 days)

-**Objective:** Functioning rails project with front-end Authentication
+**Summary:** Functioning rails project with front-end Authentication

 ### Phase 2: Notes Model, API, and components (2 days)

-**Objective:** Notes can be created, read, edited and deleted through the API.
+**Summary:** Notes can be created, read, edited and deleted through the API.

 ### Phase 3: Notebooks (2 day)

-**Objective:** Notes belong to Notebooks that can be created, read, edited and deleted through the API.
+**Summary:** Notes belong to Notebooks that can be created, read, edited and deleted through the API.

 ### Phase 4: Tags (1 days)

-**Objective:** Notes can be tagged with multiple tags, and tags are searchable.
+**Summary:** Notes can be tagged with multiple tags, and tags are searchable.

 ### Phase 5: Allow Complex Styling in Notes (1 days, W2 Th 6pm)

-**objective:** Allow rich text editing of notes.
+**Summary:** Allow rich text editing of notes.

 ### Phase 6: - Pagination / infinite scroll for Notes Index (1 day, W2 F 6pm)

-**objective:** Add infinite scroll to Notes Index
+**Summary:** Add infinite scroll to Notes Index

 ### Bonus Features